schurgan/domoticz-BSR/README.md

         - 'waste' aka Restmüll or Hausmüll
         - 'recycling' aka Wertstoffe or gelber Sack
         - 'bio' biodegradable waste
+        - 'xmas' shows colleciton dates for xmas trees
+    -  Debug:
-    -  Debug: if True, the log will be hold a lot more output.
+       -  if True, the log will be hold a lot more output.
+       -  false is the normal mode
+       -  true deatil -> also shows response on log

 ## Bugs and ToDos
 - using Locale for dates,months, days ... works good on windows, breaks on linux
-- Weihnachtsbaum, they are special
 - add feature to create summary device or/and device per type
 - own alarm pictures matching the waste type
 - Street names often have just "...str." not "....strasse"